“I slapped you,” she said quietly. “I’m sorry I slapped you.”

 The trance-like state they had briefly found themselves lost in was brought to an abrupt end when the TARDIS breedled and dinged to announce the arrival of an incoming distress signal from a faraway star system.

 “I…” He stopped to clear his throat, then continued.
 “Weren’t you going to head off for a shower?
 I’ll drop you off at Coal Hill, as promised, just thirty seconds after we left.
 Then I’ll answer this incoming distress signal.
 Off you go.
 Do your womanly things.
 Shower, clean yourself up.
-Make an effort to look young, even if you aren’t anymore.”
+Make an effort to look young, even if you aren’t exactly a spring chicken anymore.”

 And just like that it was over.
 She left without a single word, wandering off to shower and clean up and change her clothes.
 There was nothing more to say.